 You have the choice to decide whether your data can be used for research.
 We call this the ‘opt-out’ process.
 NHS Digital has a page dedicated to the national data opt-out and mythbusting:

-To read more about what research is from the patient's perspective you can access a number of resources from the National Institute for Health Research here:
+To read more about what research is from the patient's perspective you can access a number of resources from the National Institute for Health and Care Research here:

 The Research Champion initiative is supported by NIHR Clinical Research Networks across the country.
 The NIHR advises that "Research Champions volunteer their time to help spread the word about health and care research to patients and the public, and especially those groups who are currently less likely to take part in research."